dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     "
     .. _dcmStorageVerificationInitialDelay:

-    :ref:`Storage Verification Initial Delay <dcmStorageVerificationInitialDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS of first Storage Verification of a Series after it was received.
+    :ref:`Storage Verification Initial Delay <dcmStorageVerificationInitialDelay>`",string,"Delay in ISO-8601 duration format PnYnMnD or PnW of first Storage Verification of a Series after it was received.
 Overwrites values specified on Device level.

     (dcmStorageVerificationInitialDelay)"
     "